 Please note that this photographer is anonymous- so much to the point that even I don’t know who she is!
 She is not a member of The V List or an advertiser- she just wants to help me educate all of you.
-I do know that she knows her stuff though, so let’s learn a little bit from her!
+I do know that she knows her stuff though, so let’s learn a little bit from her, shall we?!

 [You will be seeing my comments throughout the article in italics and within brackets like this.]

 I am currently dealing with a bride who is deciding between hiring us or a friend with a camera.
 When brides tell me this, I want to gently grab them by the shoulders and shake them!
 It’s not just that I am potentially losing business, but I want to stop them from making a huge mistake that will haunt them the rest of their lives.
 I’m not being melodramatic.
 It seems like the most bitter and gut-wrenching bridal horror stories almost always revolve around the wedding photos being destroyed or the photographer being incompetent.
 Photos are literally the thing people run into burning buildings to save, after their family and pets.
 Photos are important.
 [Oh wow, I never even thought of that, but it really is so true!
 Think about it- what’s one of the things that people always say that they’re sad they lost in a disaster?]

 I understand photography seems expensive, and it’s tempting to go with a friend, but there is such a VAST difference in what I can do for you as a professional, and what your friend can do.
 Lauren’s article is a great start, but here are some things to consider from a photographer’s perspective:

 A “nice” camera doesn’t make you a good photographer.